Updated December 12, 2018

 9.38.100 - Business partnership property.

 This list includes the majority of bankruptcy exemptions available in Alaska.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Alaska may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court or an attorney.
+However, not all exemptions are included, and changes could have been made since this list was last updated.
+Consider verifying the exemptions available to you with your local bankruptcy court or an attorney.